gaohongwei/wuhan_need_you/README.md

 # Wuhan Need You

-A website for publishing donation information to WuHan.
+A [website](http://wuhanuniversity.org/) for publishing donation information to the people fighting Coronavirus.

 ## Development